meshcloud/meshcloud-docs/docs/meshstack.osb-mesh-specifics.md

 }
 ```

+## meshSpecific Service Tags

+The [OSB Spec](https://github.com/openservicebrokerapi/servicebroker/blob/v2.14/spec.md#service-object) provides a field `tags` for services.
+By providing specific tags here, the meshMarketplace will interpret them and provide specific functionality for these services.
+The tags described in the following sections are currently supported.

+### Sensitive Service Brokers

+Usually the meshMarketplace shows credentials of a Service Binding to the users, who have access to it.
+If the Service Broker requires a more secure handling of credentials, it can provide the "sensitive" tag for the according service in the OSB catalog.
+This will result in not displaying the credentials in the meshMarketplace.
+Instead only on initial creation of the Binding a download of the credentials is triggered.
+The precondition for this to work is, that the creation of the binding is synchronous.
+No asyn binding is supported for sensitive services.
+The meshMarketplace does not store any credentials provided by sensitive service brokers.
+It only directly passes the credentials through to the user via the download of a text file containing the credentials.

 ## meshMarketplace Profile

 The OSB API Spec allows platforms to define various extensions as part of a [Profile](https://github.com/openservicebrokerapi/servicebroker/blob/v2.14/profile.md)